EU Chief Pledges Green Recovery From Corona Crisis - UrduPoint

 EU Chief Pledges Green Recovery From Corona Crisis

-In her first annual State of the European Union address, the president of the European Commission also warned Britain not to breach its Brexit withdrawal treaty and Turkey not to threaten its neighbours.
+In her first annual State of the European Union address, the president of the European Commission also warned Britain not to breach the Brexit withdrawal treaty and Turkey not to threaten neighbours.

+She promised reform of the EU's rickety asylum system and urged member states to step up for refugees.

 Addressing the European Parliament in Brussels, von der Leyen said: "The people of Europe are still suffering."
 In an implicit swipe at US President Donald Trump's approach to the pandemic, von der Leyen said Europe would lead the world in the search for a vaccine and support multilateral bodies like the World Health Organization.